tobiipro/prosdk-addons-python/README.md

 ```

 Now it is possible to create a calibration validation object with the eye tracker object previously created.
-More infotmation about this class and its methods can be found in the [ScreenBasedCalibrationValidation](./source/ScreenBasedCalibrationValidation.py) definition.
+More information about this class and its methods can be found in the [ScreenBasedCalibrationValidation](./source/ScreenBasedCalibrationValidation.py) definition.

 ```
 sample_count = 30